 It’s not narcissistic, it’s smart.
 Unless a tweet contains your handle exactly as it appears, like @Classy, then you won’t get a notification.
 Search the name of your nonprofit without the @ symbol, your handle with a hashtag in front of it (i.e. #Classy), your website URL, or any unique hashtags you’ve crafted specifically for your nonprofit.
 Twitter allows you to save searches phrases that auto-populate in a drop down menu when you click the search bar; use this to keep track of any important conversations involving your organization.

 22. Direct Message

-- A dissatisfied volunteer or donor tweets a bad review or angry message about your nonprofit, programs, event, etc.
+- Dissatisfied volunteers or donors tweet a bad review or angry message about your nonprofit

-- A follower tweets that they wish to be given the personal email and phone number of a staff member of yours
+- A follower tweets that they wish to be given the personal email and phone number for one of your staff

-- A key fundraiser or sponsor for your nonprofit tweets asking about how much your event or campaign raised but you have not yet released the data to the public
+- Key fundraisers or sponsors for your nonprofit ask how much your event or campaign raised, but you have not yet released the data to the public

 24. Twitter Analytics

 Twitter Analytics offers a wealth of knowledge about your account activity on a monthly breakdown, like:

 - Total tweets made